k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 * Version number.
 * Version creation date and time.
-* Version origin, including one of the following options:
-  * Crawler, Revert or Manual
+* Version origin, including one of the following options: Crawler, Revert or Manual.
 * List of impacted data platforms.

 The version origin and a list of impacted data platforms are available starting from Fabric V8.4.